 Midwest Food Bank strives to alleviate hunger and poverty by gathering and distributing food donations to not-for-profits and disaster sites without cost to the recipients.
 St. John’s members volunteer their time at scheduled work dates (below).
 Volunteers must complete a Volunteer Agreement and Release of Liability form (download the release of liability) before serving.
+Closed toed shoes are required.
 Contact: Chris Ayers at (309) 824-6873.